TABLE OF CONTENTS

 According to California Highway Patrol spokesperson Jaime Coffee, transporting cash is “generally at the discretion of the business owner.”
 Despite the fears of an increase in crime after cannabis legalization, CHP claims there hasn’t been a significant increase in marijuana-related crimes on the road.

 Beyond Cannabis Security Jobs

 Veterans aren’t just finding jobs as heavily-armed security detail for cannabis businesses.
 They’re also becoming more involved in the cultivation sector as well.
 Denver-based OrganaBrands president Chris Driessen told We Are The Mighty that about 10 percent of his workforce are veterans.

 Colorado alone has a host of veteran-owned cannabis businesses.
 Eric Speidell is the co-founder and former Marine of one of the largest dispensary chains in Colorado, The Green Solution.
 Former Marine combat veteran Hunter Garth and owner of Iron Protection Group has employed 350 veterans to provide security services for cannabis businesses.

 Military servicemen are uniquely positioned to work in the cannabis industry.
 If you’re a veteran or know one interested in learning more about the cannabis industry to gain employment, signing up for Cannabis Training University’s online marijuana college gives job seekers a leg up against the competition.

-CTU’s comprehensive marijuana training program teaches students everything they need to know about cannabis cultivation, cannabis medicine, cannabis cooking, cannabis extraction, and other skills to help them find a job in the industry.
+CTU’s comprehensive marijuana training courses teaches students everything they need to know about cannabis cultivation, cannabis medicine, cannabis cooking, cannabis extraction, and other skills to help them find a job in the industry.